 Our proof of Theorem \ref{thm:genericbehabousqhr1} is rather indirect.
-The algebras $\mf{A}_{\chi}(U)$ sheafify over $X/\!/G$, and one would like to understand what they look like on some dense open subset of $X/\!/G$.
-Unfortunately, there is no open subset $U$ of $X/\!/G$ where the group $G$ acts freely on the preimage of $U$ in $X$.
+One would like to understand what the algebras $\mf{A}_{\chi}(U)$ look like on some dense open subset of $X/\!/G$.
+Unfortunately, there is no open subset of $X/\!/G$ where the group $G$ acts freely on its preimage in $X$.
 To remedy this, we consider instead the $G$-stable open subset $X^{\circ}$ of $X$ consisting of all representations of the framed cyclic quiver admitting a cyclic vector at the framed vertex.
 In this case, there is indeed an open subset of $X/\!/G$ on whose preimage in $X^{\circ}$ the group $G$ acts freely.
-This implies that the algebras $\mf{A}_{\chi}^{\circ}(U)$ defined on $X^{\circ}$ are much better behaved than $\mf{A}_{\chi}(U)$.
+This implies that the algebras $\mf{A}_{\chi}^{\circ}(U)$, defined on $X^{\circ}$, are much better behaved than $\mf{A}_{\chi}(U)$.
 For instance, we show:

 \begin{proposition} The algebras $\mf{A}_{\chi}^{\circ}(U)$ are prime. \end{proposition}

 In general the algebras $\mf{A}_{\chi}(U)$ are not prime.
 The properties listed in Theorem \ref{thm:genericbehabousqhr1} are much easier to establish for the algebras $\mf{A}_{\chi}^{\circ}(U)$.
 Thus, we are reduced to asking how similar the two algebras are.
 Since $X^{\circ}$ is an affine open subset of $X$, localization induces an algebra map $\varphi_U : \mf{A}_{\chi}(U) \rightarrow \mf{A}_{\chi}^{\circ}(U)$.
 Let $j : X^{\circ} \hookrightarrow X$ be the open embedding.
 In general, $\varphi_U$ is neither injective nor surjective.
 More precisely, we show that: